confluentinc/ksql/design-proposals/klip-66-multi-param-udafs.md

 ```

 To create a function that accepts variadic parameters of any type, the `VariadicArgs` type parameter can be set to `Object`.

+Alternatively, we could use the [Apache Commons tuple library](https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/tuple/package-summary.html),
+but it only has `Pair` and `Triple`.

 ### Specific parameters